 HotelRED: our Madison, Wisconsin accommodations

-We really loved the HotelRED.
+We really loved the HotelRED (no longer in operation 🙁 ).
 Located right next to Camp Randall Stadium, where the University of Wisconsin Badgers play, it was centrally located for kayaking, finding the best Wisconsin grub and branching out beyond Madison.
 There were many things to do in Madison within walking distance or a two minute drive.

 We had tons of space for the kids (and dads) to relax, a kitchenette and an awesome balcony overlooking the city.
 It was great to have a home away from home to return to each day.
 Book the HotelRED here!